 There are several different languages available, from different types of English to French, Spanish, and Arabic.
 It may take a minute or two for BrowseAloud to convert the website into a different language.
 This translation is not intended to be a professional translation, but it may offer additional access to the website.

-The fifth button in the center, which shows an eye surrounded by two bars, is the screen mask.
+The sixth button in the center, which shows an eye surrounded by two bars, is the screen mask.
 To see an example of what the screen mask does, look at the screenshot below:

 As you might see, there is a highlighted portion of text (this is what BrowseAloud is reading).
 To further emphasize the text, any place where the text is not being read is covered by a transparent dark "mask".
 This helps the listener know which part of the website is being read.